SkidMarc25/yumepokeredX/README.md

 In some small ways it is also a 'relocalization' effort: it tries to highlight the games' Japanese influence through some new visuals and dialogue.
 Its kanji name 夢 is also an homage to [shinpokered](https://github.com/jojobear13/shinpokered), a groundbreaking hack which provided the initial inspiration for this project.

-### Main features
+### Overview

 - Catch all 151 Pokémon!
-- Choose to play as a girl or boy.
+- Play as a girl or a boy.
-- New areas: Saffron Pokémon Academy, Cinnabar Volcano, Mt.
+- New areas: Cinnabar Volcano, Saffron Pokémon Academy, Mt.
 Moon square, Celadon Grove, and much more...
 - ... and even a brand-new town: Mandarin Island.
 - Postgame: new events involving the Elite 4 members, Gen 2 tie-ins, a restored Oak battle, and more!
 - New storyline leading to Mew.